DataDog/documentation/content/agent/basic_agent_usage/osx.md

 ### Manual installation

-1. Download the DMG package of the latest beta version, use the latest macOS release listed on the [release page](https://github.com/DataDog/datadog-agent/releases) of the repo
+1. Download the DMG package of the latest Agent version, use the latest macOS release listed on the [release page](https://github.com/DataDog/datadog-agent/releases) of the repository
 2. Install the DMG package
 3. Add your api key to `/opt/datadog-agent/etc/datadog.yaml`